 18 “When the people return to their homeland, they will remove every trace of their vile images and detestable idols.
 19 And I will give them singleness of heart and put a new spirit within them.
 I will take away their stony, stubborn heart and give them a tender, responsive heart, 20 so they will obey my decrees and regulations.
 Then they will truly be my people, and I will be their God.
 21 But as for those who long for vile images and detestable idols, I will repay them fully for their sins.
 I, the Sovereign Lord, have spoken!”
 Ezekiel 11:16-21 (NLT)

-Thus ended Ezekiel’s vision and message to the exiles.
+Ezekiel’s vision thus ended, and he shared this divine message with the exiles.

 24 Afterward the Spirit of God carried me back again to Babylonia, to the people in exile there.
 And so ended the vision of my visit to Jerusalem.
 25 And I told the exiles everything the Lord had shown me.
 Ezekiel 11:24-25 (NLT)

 God used the difficult experiences of the young man’s life to bring him safely back into the fold.
-He longs to be reconciled with all who are alienated from Him.
+He longs to be reconciled with each one of us who are currently alienated from Him, and He will go to any length to do so, even use a little tenderizer, while there is yet time.

 Reflection

-Lord, continue to draw me closer to You and Your love.
-Hold me up through times of trial and trouble, keeping me in Your grip until the storm passes.
-Let Your light so shine through me that I may become a beacon attracting others to your glorious Light.
+Lord, continue to draw each of us closer to You in Your love, especially those who feel alone and isolated.
+Forgive us for the sins of our past as we bring them to the cross of Christ.
+Hold us up through our times of trial and trouble, keeping us in Your grip until the storm passes.
+Let Your light so shine through me that I may become a beacon, attracting others to your glorious Light and the joy of reconciliation.
 In Jesus name we pray, Amen.